 I have seen far too many children suffer from lack of healthy attention from their parents.
 I know what kids do once they’re teens or young adult after a childhood of feeling ignored and unwanted, and it isn’t pretty.

 Several years ago I was examining a five-year-old boy to get him ready for kindergarten.
 During the exam, his mother’s phone rang and she answered.
 The young boy looked me in the eye and said, “We call her phone the family killer.”
-From the mouth of babes come our most important life lessons.
+From the mouths of babes come our most important life lessons.

 Parents and grandparents, raising great kids isn’t rocket science.
 You don’t need to scour WebMD to figure out how to raise a great kid.
 Keep it simple and focus on doing one thing well: Pay attention to your kids.Parents, focus on doing one thing well: Pay attention to your kids.
 Click To Tweet